mendixlabs/jsonschema-to-jsonform/README.md

 ## Development and contribution

-This widget is based upon the <a href="https://github.com/rjsf-team">react-jsonschema-form</a> by rjsf-team
+This widget is based upon the <a href="https://github.com/rjsf-team">react-jsonschema-form</a> by rjsf-team and uses <a href="https://www.npmjs.com/package/@rjsf/core">rjsf-core</a>

 ## License
  Apache v2

+## This component is not officially supported by Mendix.